alexander-schranz/flatten-marshaller/README.md

 This comes with the big disadvantage that the document is now twice as big as it was before.
-The second issue is that when using the highlighting feature, it is applied to the flatten data not the raw data and so highlighting not work in all cases.
+The second issue is that when using the highlighting feature, it is applied to the flatten data not the raw data and so highlighting not works correctly in all cases.

 So we need a better solution for this problem.